-Join Kevin Skoglund for an in-depth discussion in this video Password requirements, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Password requirements, part of Programming Foundations: Web Security.

 Once you're handling passwords in a secure way,…it's important to also think about…the password requirements that you have for your users.…In this movie, I'll give you a couple of guidelines.…First, you'll want to require a certain length,…but do not limit the total length of the password.…We'll talk more about length…when we talk about Brut Force Attacks.…But longer passwords are significantly stronger.…A ten-character password,…is much more secure than an eight-character one.…And if that's the case,…then why would you limit their length?…Let the password be as strong as possible.…